This annual list of the best smoothie and juice bar franchises was revised and updated on January 1, 2022.

-Founded by Roy and Tara Gilad in San Ramon, California in 2011 and franchising since 2014, the number of locations has increased rapidly to 77 (up from the previously reported total of 73), of which four are company-owned and all are located in the US.
+Founded by Roy and Tara Gilad in San Ramon, California in 2011 and franchising since 2014, the number of locations has increased rapidly to 73 (down from the previously reported total of 77), of which four are company-owned and all are located in the US.

 I Love Juice Bar uses ingredients that are plant-based, gluten-free, and organic when possible, always using whole fruits and vegetables and never anything “yucky” or processed.
 The menu offers 10 signature juice blends, 12 smoothies, 12 shots, and six smoothie bowls along with a couple sandwiches, a seasonal soup of the day, oatmeal, spring rolls, and three food bowls (Kale Quinoa, Nori, and Pad Thai Noodle).
 The chains also sells three different bottled juice cleanse sets (Essential Cleanse, Core Cleanse, and Juice to Dinner).

-Founded by John and Vui Hunt outside of Nashville, Tennessee in 2013 and franchising since 2015, the number of locations currently listed on the company website is 32, which is 18 less than the previous year’s total of 50.
+Founded by John and Vui Hunt outside of Nashville, Tennessee in 2013 and franchising since 2015, the number of locations currently listed on the company website is 30, which is two less than the previous year’s listing.

 Grabbagreen is a clean-eating healthy food chain with a menu featuring six signature salad bowls, three soups, four breakfast bowls/wraps, seven signature smoothies, eight signature fresh-pressed juices, and three açaí cups.
 The menu also features eight healthy snack items, four elixirs, three cold-brew coffee beverages, and the Grabbadetox cleanse package of six juices (choosing from 10) and two elixirs (choosing from four) made from 20 pounds of fruits and vegetables.
 Grabbagreen uses semi-organic, preservative-free, GMO-free ingredients sourced from local farms whenever possible.